ssimicro/SplunkModularInputsJavaFramework/kinesis/appServer/static/README.md

 If you don't need a custom handler then the default handler com.splunk.modinput.kinesis.DefaultMessageHandler will be used.

-This handler simply trys to convert the received byte array into a textual string for indexing in Splunk.

 Code examples are on GitHub : https://github.com/damiendallimore/SplunkModularInputsJavaFramework/tree/master/kinesis/src/com/splunk/modinput/kinesis

 ## Troubleshooting

 * JAVA_HOME environment variable is set or "java" is on the PATH for the user's environment you are running Splunk as
 * You are using Splunk 5+
-* You are using a 1.6+ Java Runtime
+* You are using a 1.7+ Java Runtime
 * You are running on a supported operating system
 * Look for any errors in $SPLUNK_HOME/var/log/splunk/splunkd.log
 * Run this command as the same user that you are running Splunk as and observe console output : "$SPLUNK_HOME/bin/splunk cmd python ../etc/apps/kinesis_ta/bin/kinesis.py --scheme"